 As well as having a rich cultural history of spiritual and medicinal uses (it even works its way into Greek mythology), this perennial herb is also incredibly good for our health.
-It is high in vitamin C to give your immune system a boost, and is also a great place to get calcium, fibre and potassium.
-The positive effects include being anti-inflammatory and anti-carcinogenic, and it even stimulates digestion.
+It’s high in vitamin C, which gives your immune system a boost.
+And it’s also a great place to get calcium, fibre, and potassium.
+It’s anti-inflammatory and anti-carcinogenic, and it even stimulates digestion.

 There are two types of fennel: herb fennel and Florence fennel (also known as bulb fennel).
-Herb fennel is grown for the leaves, whereas Florence fennel is grown for the fat, swollen stem at the base which is used as a vegetable, either raw or cooked.
-The good thing is, you can still use the leaves of Florence fennel much like herb fennel, and both types can both be grown in the same conditions.
+Herb fennel is grown for the leaves, whereas Florence fennel is grown for the fat, swollen stem at the base.
+This is used as a vegetable, either raw or cooked.
+The good thing is, you can still use the leaves of Florence fennel much like herb fennel.
+And both types can both be grown in the same conditions.

-Like all Mediterraneans, fennel prefers a sun-loved and sheltered corner of the garden where it can avoid cold, British winds as much as possible.
+Like all Mediterraneans, fennel prefers a sun-loved and sheltered corner of the garden where it can avoid cold, British winds where possible.
 Give it free-draining yet moisture retentive soil and it will be a happy herb.
-Both types of fennel will thrive in a rich and fertile soil.
+Both types will thrive in a rich and fertile soil.
 However herb fennel can also grow in sandier plots, where it will grow a bit taller and less bushy.

 Herb fennel can be started in May, once all danger of frost has passed.
-Some growers do sow bulb fennel indoors as early as April and transplant out, but I would recommend just waiting until June when the ground has truly warmed up, and sowing directly.
-This is because it doesn’t like cold soil and they don’t like their roots being disturbed.
+Some growers do sow bulb fennel indoors as early as April and transplant out, but I would recommend waiting until June when the ground has truly warmed up, and sowing directly.
+It doesn’t like cold soil and they don’t like their roots being disturbed.
 So be patient and they are a great choice to follow on from your peas, potatoes, etc. that have come out of the ground in June.
 Just dig in a little more compost and away you go.

 If your soil is dry, water first to get an even moisture.
 Sow thinly, 1.5cm deep, and space your rows 45cm apart.
 Cover over and water gently with a rose head watering can.